Social and Livelihood Dependencies on Ocean Ecosystems

 The fish protein dependency ratio measures the contribution of marine-sourced protein to total animal protein supply.
 Data are drawn from food balance sheets and household consumption surveys.

-Fish protein supply = Annual fish supply × Average protein content
+Fish protein supply = Fish available (edible weight) × Average protein content factor

-The protein content factor of 0.18 (18% of edible weight) is a standard conversion factor for mixed fish species; compilers should adjust this factor based on the species composition of the national catch.
+The protein content factor of 0.18 (18% of edible weight, wet-weight basis per FAO FCT conventions) is a standard conversion factor for mixed fish species; compilers should adjust based on national catch composition (edible-weight-only application: Section 4.2 Step 2).

 Fish protein dependency ratio = Fish protein supply / Total animal protein supply